Subaru Outback: Engines

 The base engine is a naturally aspirated 2.5-liter boxer four-cylinder making 180 hp and 178 lbft of torque, while the XT and Wilderness trims continue with a turbocharged 2.4-liter boxer four-cylinder (XT) delivering 260 hp and 277 lbft.
 Both engines are paired to a continuously variable automatic transmission and standard symmetrical all-wheel drive.
 The regular models have a 8.7 in ground clearance, while the wilderness model has 9.5 in of ground clearance.

 Markets

+Australia

+The seventh-generation Outback went on sale in Australia on November 27, 2025, with five variants: Standard 2.5, Premium 2.5, Touring 2.5, Wilderness 2.4T and Wilderness Apex 2.4T.

+Indonesia

+The seventh-generation Outback was launched in Indonesia on July 29, 2026 at the 33rd Gaikindo Indonesia International Auto Show, as the first ASEAN country to market the seventh-generation Outback.
+It is available in the sole 2.5i-Touring EyeSight variant powered by the 2.5-liter boxer four-cylinder engine.

+Mexico

+The seventh-generation Outback was launched in Mexico on February 12, 2026, with two variants: Touring CVT and Wilderness XT CVT.

+New Zealand

+The seventh-generation Outback was released in New Zealand in February 2026, with five variants: AWD, AWD Premium, AWD Touring, AWD Wilderness and AWD Wilderness Apex.
+The standard models are powered by the 2.5-liter boxer four-cylinder engine and the Wilderness models are powered by the turbocharged 2.4-liter boxer four-cylinder engine.

+North America

-The seventh-generation Outback was released in the North America on August 22, 2025, for the 2026 model year.
+The seventh-generation Outback was released in the North American market on August 22, 2025, for the 2026 model year.
 In the US, it is available with six trim levels: Premium, Limited, Limited XT, Wilderness, Touring and Touring XT.
 In Canada, it is available with four trim levels: Touring, XT Limited, Wilderness, and XT Premier.

 Safety

 For safety, the seventh-generation Outback is equipped with Subaru's EyeSight system, which also enables hands-free driving on highways up to speeds of 85 mph.
-The EyeSight system features a number of advanced driver-assistance systems, it includes Emergency Stop Assist with Safe Lane Selection for the first time on a Subaru vehicle, the system activates if the driver becomes unresponsive to warnings by pulling the vehicle over to a safe stop then alert the emergency services.
+The EyeSight system features a number of advanced driver-assistance systems, it includes Emergency Stop Assist with Safe Lane Selection for the first time on a Subaru vehicle, the system activates if the driver becomes unresponsive to warnings by pulling the vehicle over to a safe stop then alerting emergency services.